tkhq/tkcli/README.md

 $ git sig verify --threshold 2
 ```

-Finally, create a new release with a changelog.
+Finally, post the new release on Github with a changelog and update the Homebrew tap.

 ## Trust